mrpotatoes/react-layout-manager/README.md

     index.js
 ```

 What you'll see is that in each tile directory contains everything that the tile requires.
 It lives in isolation because it's written as if it were it's own publishable package[^tile-directory].
+Remember that since your `./tiles/tile/index.js` is the entrypoint that all important exports go in here as well[^tile-exports].

 ### Layouts